cole21771/MSOESuperMileageApp/README.md

 Required

 - [X] Update wireframes
-- [ ] Send Arduino and Location data to a server
+- [X] Send Arduino and Location data to a server
+- [ ] Use high accuracy GPS polling.
 - [ ] Be able to edit server details
-- [ ] Verify that the amount of data from the arduino matches the amount of data in the config json.
 - [ ] Show a status indicator for if the server is connected at any given time.
 - [ ] If a server connection is lost, try to reconnect.
-- [ ] Add a dedicated view for the information of a config file.
-- [ ] Use high accuracy GPS polling.

 Nice to have